panicmechanic/ZMD/Readme.md

     e.g warhammers need strength and are powerful, axes need dex and are fast, etc. etc.

-- Add new potions for new skills
+- Add new potions for new attributes

+- Create gas system - each tile has gas=0 attribute, when one tile has gas and the other doesnt make them even unless below a certain number
+- Shift_run needs a keypress to stop function
+- Water on map
 - Would be really cool to find thematic ways to give the player chances to train.
 This could remove the need for xp entirely.

     E.g you are captured by harpies, after disptaching them you save a prisoner who offers you a special type of